FormidableLabs/spectacle/CONTRIBUTING.md

 Thanks for taking the time to help us make Spectacle even better!
 Before you go ahead and submit a PR, make sure that you have done the following:

-- Run all checks using `yarn run check`.
+- Run all checks using `yarn check-ci`.
 - Check that both the core library and _all_ examples build: `yarn build && yarn build-examples`.
 - Update the [type definitions](./index.d.ts) for anything that modifies the Spectacle API, like breaking changes or new features.